fonil/dockerized-php/README.md

 Those tasks are:

-1. Add the website domain to `/etc/hosts` file.
+1. Verifies the website domain is added to `/etc/hosts` file.
 2. Ensure the PHP-FPM service has been started.
-3. Ensure the Caddy service has been started.
+3. Ensure the application has PHP dependencies properly installed.
-4. Ensure the application has PHP dependencies properly installed.
+4. Ensure the Caddy service has been started.

 ###### Certificate Authority (CA) & SSL Certificate

 Caddy uses HTTPS **by default**.
 In order to avoid SSL certificates issues you must install the Caddy Authority Certificate on your browser.
 This is a one-time action due the certificate does not change after rebuilding/restarting the service.

-> A *Makefile* command called `make install-authority-certificate` is provided and copies the Caddy root certificate from the Caddy container service into current application path and displays the steps you need to follow to install this certificate with your browser.
+> A *Makefile* command called `make install-authority-certificate` is provided and copies the Caddy root certificate from the Caddy container service into current application path, and displays the steps you need to follow to install this certificate in your browser.

 #### Stop the service